swannk/metpetdb_api/README.md

-Server setup instructions end here.
-What follows are legacy instructions and will eventually either be edited/deleted.
+Server setup instructions end here, what follows are legacy instructions and will eventually either be edited/deleted.

 if interested check out the existing webservices for faceted search from Git https://github.com/metpetdb/metpetdb-py